Hotel Tugu Lombok Review: A Gorgeous Lombok Hotel!

 More of our Lombok and Bali guides

-Our top travel tips and resources
+๐กOur top travel tips and resources

-General trip planning: TripAdvisor is a helpful starting point, offering loads of user reviews on hotels, restaurants and things to do.
+โ General trip planning: TripAdvisor is a helpful starting point, with loads of user reviews on hotels, restaurants and things to do.

-Hotels: Booking.com is our go-to for scoring a “wow” hotel – or at least a decent one – often at lower rates than the hotel’s own website.
-We especially like Booking’s flexible cancellation policy!
-(You may prefer Expedia for booking hotels in the U.S. or Mexico.)
+โ Hotels: Booking.com is our go-to for scoring a โwowโ hotel โ or at least a decent one โ often at lower rates than the hotelโs own website.
+(We especially like Booking.comโs flexible cancellation policy!)
+You can also find excellent discounted rates on Expedia, especially for hotels in the U.S. and Mexico.

-Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).
+โ Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Flights: For the cheapest flights, search on Google Flights or Expedia.
-(Just be aware Expedia tickets are often non-refundable.
-If you want more flexibility, it’s usually worth booking directly with the airline, even if it costs a bit more.)
+โ Flights: For the best flights, we search on Google Flights first.
+Expedia and Kayak are then perfect for snagging the cheapest tickets.
+(They’re often non-refundable, though, so for more flexibility, we book directly with the airline, even if it costs more.)

-Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!
+โ Airport lounge access: We love (and have) Priority Pass for comfy lounge seats, free snacks and drinks, complimentary WiFi and sometimes even showers and spa services!

-Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.
+โ Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often a great way to explore off the beaten path.
-Discover Cars searches car rental companies so you get the lowest rates.
+โ Car rental: Renting a car can be a great way to explore off the beaten path.
+Discover Cars searches car rental companies for the lowest rates.

-Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
+โ Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
 We also have and recommend Medjet for global air medical transportation.

-Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
+โ Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)

-Need more help planning your trip?
-Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find great hotels and other crazy useful trip planning info.
+โ Need more help planning your trip?
+Check out our travel tips and resources guide for airline booking tips, ways to save money, how to find cool hotels and other useful trip planning info.

 If you make a booking or purchase through our site, we may earn a small commission (at no cost to you).
 Thanks!

-Photo credits: 7, 9, 11, 16, 19 © Janice and George Mucalov, SandInMySuitcase | Remaining photos Tugu Lombok Hotel
+Photo credits: 7, 9, 11, 16, 19 ยฉ Janice and George Mucalov, SandInMySuitcase | Remaining photos Tugu Lombok Hotel

 We were invited to stay at this luxury Lombok hotel as media guests for review purposes.
 But we always keep the right to write what we like.
 (See more of our hotel reviews.)